 Mission 12 to ISS Starts in Participating Communities: September 5, 2017

-ASAP: Interested communities are directed to contact NCESSE as soon as possible, but no later than April 28, 2017, to explore participation.
+ASAP: Interested communities are directed to contact NCESSE as soon as possible, but no later than April 28, 2017 (EXTENDED TO JUNE 15, 2017), to explore participation.

 For more details on Mission 12 flight operations, go to the SSEP Mission 12 to the International Space Station page

 5. Getting Your Community Interested and Aboard:

 NCESSE Center Director Jeff Goldstein, the creator of SSEP, would be happy to have a teleconference or Skype video-conference with your community to introduce the program to your key leadership (e.g., school and district leadership), and to the Local Team of educators that you would charge with carrying out the program.
 Conference call objectives: provide an overview of the program to your team, answer any questions, and help you explore tailoring the program to your community’s strategic needs in STEM education.
 A conference call provides your team the ability to rapidly assess if you’d like to participate in SSEP.
 These conference calls have been exceedingly successful, even essential, in getting communities aboard for the first 13 SSEP flight opportunities.